 Cheapest non-owner car insurance companies in New York

-GEICO is the cheapest non-owner car insurance in New York, with rates averaging $221.
+The cheapest non-owner car insurance in New York is from GEICO, with an average rate of $221.
 The second most affordable option in New York is Erie Insurance, with an average rate of $298.

 The table below shows the most affordable non-owner car insurance companies in New York.